-These Matcha White Chocolate Cookies are my contribution to the Creative Cookie Exchange.
-This month, we’re all showcasing coffee or tea in our cookie recipes.
+These white chocolate matcha cookies are my contribution to the Creative Cookie Exchange.
+This month, we’re showcasing coffee or tea in our cookie recipes.
 Grab your apron and come on in to my virtual kitchen, and I’ll show you how easy and fun these delicious cookies are to make!

 FOOD FACTS – GREEN TEA